pelican-plugins/pelimoji/README.md

 PELIMOJI_FILE_EXTENSIONS = ["md", "html", "rst", "txt"]
 ```

-`PELIMOJI_SIZE_MULTIPLIER` can be specified to increase the size of all emojis when they are rendered.
-It defaults to `1`; updating to `2` will cause each emoji to be twice as large; `3` will make them three times larger than the default size:
+You can specify a `PELIMOJI_SIZE_MULTIPLIER` setting, which defaults to `1`, to increase the size of all emoji when they are rendered.
+Specifying `2` via this setting will cause each emoji to be twice as large as the default, `3` will make them three times larger, et cetera.
+For example:
 ```python
 PELIMOJI_SIZE_MULTIPLIER = 2
 ```